-The main advantage of using WordPress Pete for the integration of WordPress and Laravel is the clean way this is done through the file located at the route app/Http/Middleware/WPAuthMiddleware.php at the Laravel installation folder, This way you don’t have to modify the core of WordPress or Laravel’s neither.
+The main advantage of using WordPress Pete for when integrating WordPress and Laravel is the clean way this is done through the file located at the route app/Http/Middleware/WPAuthMiddleware.php at the Laravel installation folder.
+This way you don’t have to modify the WordPress or Laravel core.

 Keep in mind that both WordPress and Laravel will share the same database and the table wp_users is used for both login systems but the logging process will be done from WordPress for convenience.